Loners Motorcycle Club: Ontario Biker War

-One of the members of the St. Thomas/London chapter of the Loners, Jimmy Coates, had a brother, John Coates, who was a member of the Hells Angels' Sherbrooke chapter.
+From 1999 to 2002, the club was a participant in the Ontario Biker War.
+One of the members of the London chapter of the Loners, Jimmy Coates, had a brother, John Coates, who was an associate of the Hells Angels' Sherbrooke chapter.
 John Coates was a 6'7 man who weighted 300 pounds while younger brother Jimmy was not as large, but still intimidating.
 Through his brother, Jimmy Coates opened a secret pipeline for buying drugs from Sherbrooke.
-The president of the London/St. Thomas chapter(their clubhouse was actually located in Iona station), Wayne Kellestine, was adamantly against having the Loners join the Hells Angels and once pistol-whipped one Loner who expressed a desire to join the Angels.
-Together, the Coates brothers worked to encourage a mutiny against Kellestine with the promise of joining the Angels as the reward.
+The president of the St. Thomas chapter, Wayne Kellestine, like Bernie Guindon was a firm Canadian nationalist and was adamantly against having the Loners join the Hells Angels, as he didn't want to "answer to a club based in another country".
+He once even pistol-whipped a member of his chapter who expressed a desire to join the Angels.
+Together, the Coates brothers worked to encourage a mutiny in the area against Kellestine, with the promise of joining the Angels as the reward.
 On 22 October 1999, an assassination attempt was made against Kellestine as he stopped in his truck for a red light in his hometown of Iona Station.
-A car driven by Philippe "Philbilly" Gastonguay of the Angels' Sherbrooke chapter together with a pro-Angel Loner, David "Dirty" McLeish, drove up and one of the two men in the car opened fire, spraying Kellestine's truck with bullets.
+A car driven by Philippe "Philbilly" Gastonguay of the Angels' Sherbrooke chapter, together with a pro-Angel Loner, David "Dirty" McLeish of the St. Thomas chapter, pulled up and one of the two men in the car opened fire with a shotgun, spraying Kellestine's truck with bullets He would survive this attempt unscathed.
+To the authorities in Ontario it had been made clear that the Loners and Hells Angels were now at war.
+The Outlaws would also join the conflict, fighting in the cities of London and Hamilton.

-In December 2000, the Hells Angels entered Ontario by "patching over" a number of Ontario biker gangs.
-A number of Loners chose to join the Angels.
-Jimmy Coates became the first president of the Angels' London probationary chapter in 2001.
-Most of the others members in the London chapter were, like Coates, former Loners.
-The Woodbridge chapter of the Loners continued to operate as the Mother chapter.
-In February 2001, Edward Winterhalder of the Bandidos visited Woodbridge to discuss having the Loners join the Bandidos, an offer that was declined by the chapter president Pietro Barilla.
-By contrast, only the London chapter of the Loners joined the Bandidos in May 2001 (formerly known as the Chatham Loners before moving their clubhouse to St. Thomas and the nearby hamlet of Iona Station near London).

-Over the past decade at the club has recovered and has made significant increases in growth and membership, its current influence is the strongest it has ever been with the club possessing chapters in several countries around the world, in the 2000 the club formed an alliance with fellow International Canadian Motorcycle Club the Rock Machine which is honoured into the modern day.
-The Loners Motorcycle Club is a group of motorcycle enthusiasts that are not involved in organized crime, any members that choose to commit these acts do so without the permission of the club.
+In April 2000, Montreal Rockers member, Dany Kane traveled to Toronto on the orders of Hells Angel, David Carroll.
+He was there to meet the leaders of the Para-Dice Riders gang for another of Carroll's murder plots.
+Kane in a report stated that Carroll wanted him to kill Gennaro Raso, the international president of the Loners Motorcycle Club, as part of a bid to have the Para-Dice Riders join the Hells Angels.
+On 19 April 2000, Kane met in Toronto several Para-Dice Riders to discuss who he was to kill besides Raso.
+Kane reported that Carroll had devised a plan under which Kane would use his bomb-making skills to build a powerful bomb to destroy the Loners' clubhouse in Woodbridge with the aim of killing the entire chapter.
+Kane, who was an informant, sabotaged his mission by encouraging the Para-Dice Riders under the influence of alcohol to speak very loudly in public at a Toronto bar about the murder plot, which led Carroll to declare with disgust that the Para-Dice Riders were "idiots" as now the murder plot could not go forward.